Links for K-12 Teachers | Assessment Assistance | On-Line Practice Modules | Daily Dose of the Web

 Justify the selection of a unit of measure in specific situations

-2. Interactive Units Converter - [This link opens in a new window] Halfway down the page you will find interactive calculators for many measurement systems both commonly used like metric and U.S. Avoirdupois and quite exotic like Ancient Greek and Roman.
+3. Interactive Units Converter - Halfway down the page you will find interactive calculators for many measurement systems both commonly used like metric and U.S. Avoirdupois and quite exotic like Ancient Greek and Roman.
+This site is interactive and allows students to play a game or input or collect data

-4. Measure4measure - a collection of interactive sites on the web that estimate, calculate, evaluate, translate etc. In other words, they do the work for you.
+5. Measure4measure - a collection of interactive sites on the web that estimate, calculate, evaluate, translate etc. In other words, they do the work for you.
+[This expired link is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]

 Refine strategies for estimating whole numbers, fractions, and percentages